 Unfortunately, work attendance is a significant problem for call centers.
 With carefully planned staffing based on expected call volume, every rep counts.
 For the leader wondering how to improve a call center environment, solidifying attendance is an essential step towards healthy operations and boosted morale

 Training Tip: Every employee, including every call center rep, deserves to know what great work looks like.
-Today’s employees also increasingly crave personal development in their jobs.
+Today’s employees also crave personal development in their jobs.
 Better learning experiences create more engaged employees and, according to research by Temkin Group, more engaged employees perform better than their less-engaged peers.
 In companies with significantly better financial performance than their peers, 77% of employees are highly or moderately engaged, compared with only 49% of employees in companies with lagging financial performance.
-When a training program sets clear expectations and provides the opportunity for each employee to improve—employee engagement skyrockets—and so does attendance.
+When a training program sets clear expectations and provides the opportunity for employees to improve—employee engagement skyrockets—and so does attendance.

 Developing effective/impactful call center improvement strategies is no easy job.
 From onboarding and training to performance reviews and performance improvement plans, it takes creativity, energy, and thoughtfulness to design systems that improve quality, productivity, quiz scores, and attendance.
 Across the entire U.S. workforce, Gallup found that just 12% of employees strongly agree that their organization does a great job onboarding new employees.
 In the high-turnover call center environment, it’s important to radically surpass this number.